Is harsher punishment a good thing?

 To dig in to this topic a bit further, we got health and safety legal expert Kizzy Augustin onto the Safeti Podcast show to tell her views….

-Make sure to check it out by clicking on the image below –
+Make sure to check it out here or listen on Spotify below –

 Any of the legal references in the article apply to England & Wales only, there may be plans for the Health and Safety Sentencing Guidelines to be fully or partially adopted in Scotland and Northern Ireland in the future.